pghalliday-cookbooks/sonarqube-mysql/README.md

 ## Notes

-- See `test/integration/cookbooks/test` for usage examples
+- See `test/integration/cookbooks/test` and `.kitchen.yml` for usage examples
 - Ensure the correct SonarQube URL is set in the attributes
   - The LWRPs will use this to check the status of the server before trying to update any database tables
 - Does not install SonarQube in case there are specific needs on your system